eliasbaixas/openai-openapi-rb/docs/AudioApi.md

 require 'time'
 require 'openai-openapi-rb'
 # setup authorization
-OpenaiOpenapiRb.configure do |config|
+OpenAiApi.configure do |config|
   # Configure Bearer authorization: ApiKeyAuth
   config.access_token = 'YOUR_BEARER_TOKEN'
 end

-api_instance = OpenaiOpenapiRb::AudioApi.new
+api_instance = OpenAiApi::AudioApi.new
-file = File.new('/path/to/some/file') # File | The audio file object (not file name) to transcribe, in one of these formats: flac, mp3, mp4, mpeg, mpga, m4a, ogg, wav, or webm. model = OpenaiOpenapiRb::CreateTranscriptionRequestModel.new # CreateTranscriptionRequestModel |
+file = File.new('/path/to/some/file') # File | The audio file object (not file name) to transcribe, in one of these formats: flac, mp3, mp4, mpeg, mpga, m4a, ogg, wav, or webm. model = OpenAiApi::CreateTranscriptionRequestModel.new # CreateTranscriptionRequestModel |
 opts = {
   language: 'language_example', # String | The language of the input audio.
 Supplying the input language in [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) format will improve accuracy and latency.
   prompt: 'prompt_example', # String | An optional text to guide the model's style or continue a previous audio segment.
 The [prompt](/docs/guides/speech-to-text/prompting) should match the audio language.